 As a responsible lender, we monitor overdraft accounts to check if they’re being used repeatedly.
-We consider a number of factors if an overdraft is being used repeatedly.
+We consider a number of factors, including:

 Overdrafts are meant for short-term borrowing.
-For example, if you need to buy groceries and won’t be paid until the next day an overdraft can help you bridge the gap.
+For example, if you need to do a food shop before payday, an overdraft can help you bridge the gap.
 Because overdrafts are only meant to help you cover expenses in the short-term, they usually charge a higher rate of interest than other ways of borrowing like a credit card or personal loan.

-If you’re an HSBC customer and your account is in repeat use, we’ll send you a letter to let you know and explain some options on how to reduce the amount of interest you’re paying.
-We’ll review how you go in reducing your debt and get in contact after 6 months.
+If you’re an HSBC customer and your account is in repeat use, we’ll send you a letter to let you know.
+You'll be given some options, which may help reduce the amount of interest you’re paying.
+We’ll then review how you go in reducing your debt, and contact you again after 6 months.

-If 12 months after sending the initial letter you’re still in repeat use, we’ll contact you again.
+If your account is still in repeat use after 12 months, we’ll contact you again.
 To help prevent you getting into any further debt, we may reduce or suspend your overdraft limit.

 Other steps you can take that may help:

-Using online and mobile banking can help you keep close tabs on your spending.
+Using online and mobile banking can help you keep track of your spending.

-If you’re an HSBC UK customer, you may find it useful to use a tool like Balance After Bills.
-It’s a feature in the HSBC UK Mobile Banking app that takes into account all of your regular bills and then shows how much you could have left for spending, once scheduled bills (standing orders and Direct Debits) are taken into account.
+If you’re an HSBC UK customer, you may find it useful to use a tool like Balance After Bills – a feature in the HSBC UK Mobile Banking app.
+It shows how much you could have left for spending, once scheduled bills (standing orders and Direct Debits) are taken into account.

-We’ve also set up text alerts to let you know when you go into or are due to go into overdraft so you can try avoid overdraft charges.
+We’ve also set up text alerts to let you know when you go into your overdraft – or are about to – so you can try to avoid overdraft charges.
 This service is set up automatically when you take out an HSBC current account, but you can choose to opt out.